samer-digital/automation-infra-cSharp/README.md

 ## CI Integration

-This project is integrated with GitHub Actions for continuous integration.
-The workflow file is located in .github/workflows.
-It runs tests automatically on each push and pull request to ensure the quality and stability of the codebase.
+This project leverages GitHub Actions for continuous integration (CI).
+The workflow configuration file is located in the .github/workflows directory.
+Our CI pipeline is designed to ensure the quality and stability of the codebase by performing the following tasks automatically on each push and pull request:

+- **Parallel Cross-Browser Testing**: Runs tests in parallel across multiple browsers (Chrome, Firefox, Webkit) to ensure compatibility and robustness.
+- **Failure Handling**: Captures screenshots and traces in case of test failures, providing detailed insights for debugging.
+- **Code Coverage Reporting**: Generates and attaches code coverage reports, offering comprehensive visibility into the test coverage of the codebase.

 ## Code Quality